 Let Me Touch Your Mind was recorded at Ike’s Bolic Sound studio in July 1972 and features two tracks written by Tina Turner.
-The album was originally released with a very special deluxe gatefold cover, designed and with many artistic pictures from Norman Seeff.
+The album was originally released with a very special deluxe foldout cover, designed and with many artistic pictures from Norman Seeff.
 He photographed Ike & Tina as well as Tina solo many times.
 The title track Let Me Touch Your Mind was the only worldwide single, while Annie Had A Baby was only released in Portugal.
 The song Early One Morning was only promoted in America, but was the b-side on the European single With A Little Help From My Friends.
 The track „Born Free“ was taken from the same named Columbia motion picture.
 The album was reissued several times on CD, among others in 2011 on the double CD Workin’ Together / Let Me Touch Your Mind and in 2018 as a mini LP replica with a cardoard sleeve in Japan.

 Producer: Ike Turner, Andre Williams